 Once you submit your company’s BOI, you are not required to submit it again unless you make changes to beneficial owners within your company.
 Any updates must be submitted within 30 days.

-Look Out for BIO Scams
+Look Out for BOI Scams

 What About the Court Challenges to the BOI?